antofic/GraphCodable/Docs/CodingRules.md

 │ ¹       = not allowed by Swift                                                │
-│ ²       = allowed by Swift only in the init method of a reference type        │ │           Swift forces to call it after super class initialization            │ │ ³       = you don't need deferDecode: use decode instead                      │ │ ⁴       = exception on decode: use deferDecode instead                        │ │ ⁵       = allowed but not recommendend: you run the risk of unnecessarily     │ │           encoding and decoding objects that will be immediately released     │ │           after decoding.
-Use encodeConditional instead.                      │ └───────────────────────────────────────────────────────────────────────────────┘
+│ ²       = allowed by Swift only in the init method of a reference type        │ │           Swift forces to call it after super class initialization            │ │ ³       = you don't need deferDecode: use decode(...) instead                 │ │ ⁴       = GraphCodable exception during decode: use deferDecode(...) instead  │ │ ⁵       = allowed but not recommendend: you run the risk of unnecessarily     │ │           encoding and decoding objects that will be immediately released     │ │           after decoding.
+Use encodeConditional(...) instead.                 │ └───────────────────────────────────────────────────────────────────────────────┘
 ```
 All GraphCodable protocols are defined [here](/Sources/GraphCodable/GraphCodable.swift)